 Vows

-We provide a variety of sample vows for inspiration, or you may choose to write your own.
-Writing your own vows can feel deeply personal and sometimes overwhelming, but it is also incredibly rewarding.
-Speaking your own words—your promises, your intentions, and your feelings—creates a moment that is entirely yours.
+We offer a variety of sample vows for inspiration, or you may choose to write your own.
+Writing your own vows can feel both meaningful and, at times, overwhelming.
+However, it is also one of the most rewarding parts of the ceremony.
+Speaking your own words, your promises, intentions, and feelings, creates a moment that is deeply personal and entirely your own.

 Traditional Vows